jlollis/seattle-python-401d9/class-31-scss/README.md

 # ![cf](http://i.imgur.com/7v5ASc8.png) Class 31: SASS/SCSS

+## Daily Plan (DevOps)

 ## Learning Objectives

 - Students will learn how to work with a preprocessed style language syntax in Django
 - Students will learn specifically how to utilize SCSS in their application
-- Students will learn how statis assets are managed within a Django application
+- Students will learn how static assets are managed within a Django application

 ## Outline
 - CodeReview